matalina/mat-cari-beyond-the-ranch/readme.md

 1 week later her family finds her blind and wandering on the road to Camerlyn.
 6 weeks later Cari begins training a puppy to be her eyes 2 months later Cari opens up her own school for weapons training (and assassin training)

+## Events

+Hook and Inciting Event
+* Open with Cari teaching children the art of the quarterstaff
+* The darkfriends outting themselves and running for the ranch
+* The Children of the Light arrive and out Liam and Petra
+* Cari kills her friends mercifully while Nalia attacks the Children
+* The Children are killed and their remains disposed of but rumors fly in town
+* The people of Fairhaven run the darkfriends out of the ranch burning everything to the ground
+* Cari is blinded and hurt in the attack on the ranch